Dino-Tech/Home-Assistant-Main/README.md

   </p>
 </div>
 <p align="justify"><strong>
-    This Repo is designed for Smart Home and Lovelace UI inspiration.
+    This Repo is designed for Smart Home and Lovelace UI/UX inspiration.
 The configuration, devices, themes and screen layouts should help inspire your journey into Home Assistant's Lovelace UI designing and the IoT world.
 This is a working configuration of <em>my Smart Home</em> and <em>my Lovelace designs</em>.
 All of the code is free to use and contribute to.</strong><br>
 </p>
 <div name="menu">
 <p align="center"><strong>